quiringk/casetext-take-home/README.md

-# Banking App
+# ATM App

-This application consists of two main components: the API server (handles banking operations) and the client (frontend interface).
+This application consists of two main components: the API server and the client.
 In this guide, we'll cover how to install, start, and use both components of the app.

 ## Directory Structure

 - `api/`: Contains the API server code.
-- `client/`: Contains the client code (frontend).
+- `client/`: Contains the client code.

 ## API

 ### Overview

-The API server manages all banking operations.
-Account information, including pins and balances, is stored in the `accounts.ts` file located in the `api` directory.
+The API server manages all ATM operations.
+Account information, including pins and balances, is stored in the `accounts.ts` file located in the `api/src` directory.
 For simplicity and demonstration purposes, this file acts as our "database".
 In real-world applications, you would typically use an actual database for managing accounts.

 ### Installation & Starting